 - Removal of stitches/staples and dressings

-- Gastric Band adjustments to restrictions (first year inclusive)
+- Gastric Band adjustments to restrictions (can vary with provider)

 Hidden costs (not covered in surgery packages)